gfontenot/talks/map/Map.md

 ## (Re-)Introducing: `map` ##

-^ The bottom line is that operators are just sugar.
+^ The bottom line is that operators are just syntactic sugar, and aren't that important.
 What's _really_ important are the concepts behind the sugar.

 ^ I think that `map` is a good introduction to these concepts, without getting bogged down with operators or funky types